Best Practice for Avoiding Guatemala ATM Fees

 The Bi ATM never worked for me in 2021 or 2022.

-Paul tried numerous Bi ATMs in Guatemala City and Antigua, with both Mastercard and Visa card and never was able to get any cash.
+My buddy Paul was recently in Guatemala and tried numerous Bi ATMs in Guatemala City and Antigua, with both Mastercard and Visa debit cards and never was able to get any cash.
 In one bank, he went inside and asked and was told to use the 5B instead.

 Does the Bi ATM even work with foreign cards?

 I used the 5B ATM successfully in 2021.
 The withdrawal fee was 4 USD.
-Paul informed me that the withdrawal fee now using Mastercard is 69.80 Q and with Visa is 49.99 Q at the same ATM.
+Paul informed me that the cheapest ATM in Guatemala using Mastercard is 69.80 Q and with Visa is 49.99 Q at the same 5B ATM.
 That's 9 USD and 6.47 USD respectively.

 He attempted to take out cash from the BAC ATM in Antigua on 4 separate occasions.
 The requests was rejected.
 Like always, no reason given.

-Paul tried numerous Bi ATMs in Guatemala City and Antigua, with both Mastercard and Visa card and never was able to get any cash.
+My buddy Paul was recently in Guatemala and tried numerous Bi ATMs in Guatemala City and Antigua, with both Mastercard and Visa debit cards and never was able to get any cash.
 In one bank, he went inside and asked and was told to use the 5B instead.

 Does the Bi ATM even work with foreign cards?

 I used the 5B ATM successfully in 2021.
 The withdrawal fee was 4 USD.
-Paul informed me that the withdrawal fee now using Mastercard is 69.80 Q and with Visa is 49.99 Q at the same ATM.
+Paul informed me that the cheapest ATM in Guatemala using Mastercard is 69.80 Q and with Visa is 49.99 Q at the same 5B ATM.
 That's 9 USD and 6.47 USD respectively.

 He attempted to take out cash from the BAC ATM in Antigua on 4 separate occasions.
 The requests was rejected.
 Like always, no reason given.